Graphs and complexes of lattices: Preliminaries

 \item The necessity that $k_j\geq2$ is because if some $k_j=1$, then $\pi_{\OO(n)}(\Gamma)\leq\OO(1)\cong\ZZ_2$ and so by the previous remark $\Gamma$ virtually splits as $\Gamma'\times\ZZ$. \end{enumerate}\end{remark}

 With these definitions in hand we are able to use the following result of Caprace--Monod.

-\begin{thm}\emph{\cite[Theorem 4.2]{CapraceMonod2009b}} Let $X$ be a proper $\CAT(0)$ space, $H<\Isom(X)$ a closed subgroup acting cocompactly on $X$, and $\Gamma<H$ a uniform lattice. \begin{enumerate} \item If $\Gamma$ is irreducible as an abstract group, then for for finite index subgroup $\Gamma_0<\Gamma$ and any $\Gamma_0$-equivariant splitting $X=X_1\times X_2$ with $X_1$ and $X_2$ non-compact, the projection of $\Gamma_0$ to both $\Isom(X_1)$ and $\Isom(X_2)$ is non-discrete. \item If in addition the $H$-action is minimal, then the converse holds. \end{enumerate} \end{thm}
+\begin{thm}\emph{\cite[Theorem 4.2]{CapraceMonod2009b}} Let $X$ be a proper $\CAT(0)$ space, $H<\Isom(X)$ a closed subgroup acting cocompactly on $X$, and $\Gamma<H$ a finitely generated lattice. \begin{enumerate} \item If $\Gamma$ is algebraically irreducible, then for any finite index subgroup $\Gamma_0<\Gamma$ and any $\Gamma_0$-equivariant splitting $X=X_1\times X_2$ with $X_1$ and $X_2$ non-compact, the projection of $\Gamma_0$ to both $\Isom(X_1)$ and $\Isom(X_2)$ is non-discrete. \item If in addition the $H$-action is minimal, then the converse holds. \end{enumerate} \end{thm}

 Finally, we restate a result of Caprace--Monod which we can use as criterion to determine non-residual finiteness of lattices in products.

 \begin{thm}\emph{\cite[Theorem 4.10]{CapraceMonod2009b}} Let $X$ be a proper $\CAT(0)$ space such that $G=\Isom(X)$ acts cocompactly and minimally.
 Let $\Gamma<\Isom(X)$ be a finitely generated algebraically irreducible lattice.
 Let $\Gamma'=\Gamma\cap H$, where $H$ is given in Theorem~\ref{thm.CM.Isom}.
 If the projection of $\Gamma'$ to an irreducible factor of $X$ has non-trivial kernel, then $\Gamma$ is not residually finite. $ $ \end{thm}